dit-calendar/dit-calendar.github.io/README.md

 * the [dit-calendar-UI](https://dit-calendar.github.io/) size is about 50 Kb
 * but the Bot still need improvement

-## source code of the project
-this part is only interesting for developers
 ### dit-calendar-server [![Build Status](https://travis-ci.org/dit-calendar/dit-calendar-server.svg?branch=master)](https://travis-ci.org/dit-calendar/dit-calendar-server)
 The backend is build on happstack in haskell. https://github.com/dit-calendar/dit-calendar-server